RaynosanE/BlockchainTicketing/README.md

 For the purposes of marking, one should follow the following instructions in order to test the deployed DApp through its private blockchain.

+*****EDIT: The following information is outdated to ensure system security, but the same process applies if you wish to try this yourself; Simply download MetaMask and create your own MetaMask wallet, use these credentials in accessing your blockchain application*****

 1. Install MetaMask extension onto the browser of your choice

 2. Log into MetaMask using the following wallet mneumonic: